mibopenscience/mibopenscience.github.io/uvcollections/_c01toolbox/orcid.md

 author: Niek
 date: 20-01-2020
 title: ORCID
 fontawesome: fa fa-link fa-stack-1x fa-inverse
+permalink: orcid
 ---

 #### Get an [ORCID](https://orcid.org/) to increase the visibility of your research and to save time with manuscript submissions or grant applications.